Richmond Cemetery: Memorials

-Richmond Cemetery contains several significant memorials, including a granite tomb belonging to engraver William Harvey, originally set at a steep angle but since subsided, which is decorated by an incised palette in pink granite.
+Richmond Cemetery contains several significant memorials, including a granite tomb belonging to wood-engraver and illustrator William Harvey (1796–1866), originally set at a steep angle but since subsided, which is decorated by an incised palette in pink granite.
 The Prendergast family are commemorated by two crosses featuring floral-themed engravings.
 According to Historic England, "Richmond Cemetery is unusually endowed with war memorials and war graves".
 A significant number of recipients of the Victoria Cross—Britain's highest military honour for gallantry—are buried there.

 Bromhead Memorial and Royal Star and Garter Home graves

 Two sections of the cemetery are dedicated to deceased residents of the Royal Star and Garter Home in Richmond.
 One is denoted by the Bromhead Memorial while the other—opened in 1994—is marked with a Christian cross by a local stonemason.
 Both plots contain standardised gravestones and do not allow personalised memorials.

 The Bromhead Memorial is a large monument close to the boundary with East Sheen Cemetery.
 Dedicated to Lieutenant Colonel Alfred Charles Bromhead and his wife Margaret, former governors of the home, it takes the form of a triptych with stone panels, in front of which is a low spine wall; both the spine walls and the panels in the triptych are engraved with the names of deceased ex-servicemen from the home who are not commemorated elsewhere.
 The whole memorial is set on a stone base with three steps, and at the very front is a sculpture of a seated lion.
 It was designed by Cecil Thomas and was unveiled in 1957 as a gift from the governor of the home in a ceremony presided over by Field Marshal Lord Alanbrooke and the Bishop of Southwark.
 It is a Grade II listed building.